Teamtailor/request_queue_time/README.md

 ## Usage

-The following environment variables are required:
+The following environment variables are required for the metric that is reported to cloudwatch:

 ```rb
     ENV["APP_NAME"]